scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 This makes it hard to see which parameter means what.
 The same issue led to named arguments.
 Adding underscores until the compiler is happy is also not a great experience.
 IDEs help here, by showing the names.

 In addition, the code breaks every time a field of `User` gets added, rearranged, or removed.
+In the best case the broken patterns fail to compile and needs to fixed manually.
-In the worst case it breaks silently, if two fields with the same type switch places.
+In the worst case a pattern breaks silently, if two fields with the same type switch places.

 My personal motivation comes from using [`matchPattern` in ScalaTest](https://www.scalatest.org/user_guide/using_matchers#matchingAPattern) and got bitten by it every time my data model changed slightly.